 - The County coordinated with the Delaware Population Consortium to request seasonal population estimates.
-Much of the other demographic data used in this plan was from the Delaware Population Consortium. - Most maps in this plan stem from digital base map files or other digital mapping provided through DE FirstMap which is a repository of geospatial data from sources including DNREC, OSPC, and other state agencies. - Members from state agencies including the OSPC, DelDOT, DNREC, DSHA, and Delaware Department of Agriculture participated in the planning process by attending meetings. - One to two staff members from the State Office of Planning Coordination attended each of the public meetings Sussex County held in connection with this plan and actively participated in these meetings. - DelDOT authored the Mobility Chapter included in this plan.
+Much of the other demographic data used in this plan was from the Delaware Population Consortium. - Most maps in this plan stem from digital base map files or other digital mapping provided through DE FirstMap, which is a repository of geospatial data from sources including DNREC, OSPC, and other state agencies. - Members from state agencies including the OSPC, DelDOT, DNREC, DSHA, and Delaware Department of Agriculture participated in the planning process by attending meetings. - DelDOT was involved in drafting Mobility Chapter included in this plan.
 DelDOT also attended and participated in all of the Planning and Zoning Commission Workshops as the plan was being drafted as well as the public meetings held in connection with this plan.